 The Support Page on the XMind website includes a number of searchable help articles.
 Contact can be supported via email or posting a public question.

 Mind mapping is a useful way to explore the relationships between ideas in a visual way, whether you’re brainstorming, planning an article, managing a project, or solving a problem.
-XMind: ZEN offers a smooth workflow, a responsive graphics engine, a distraction-free mode, and all the basic features you’ll need to create and format mind maps.
+XMind offers a smooth workflow, a responsive graphics engine, a distraction-free mode, and all the basic features you’ll need to create and format mind maps.